-However, here is a dirty little secret: many book clubs are really a covert way to analyze, dissect, and discuss men.
-Very few clubs will admit to this nefarious charge.
-Many groups, thinly veiled as passionate about reading, are really all about an underlying desire to talk about men, husbands, boyfriends, lovers, dating, sex, and books on the same subject.
+Very few clubs will “fess up” to this nefarious charge.
+Thinly-veiled as passionate about reading, only the few brave book club members will divulge – most book clubs are all about an underlying desire to. talk about men, husbands, boyfriends, lovers, dating, sex, and myriad books on the same subject.

 Our group formed years ago and raced through The Da Vinci Code – who didn’t?
 We started with the loftiest of goals to read great literature and share erudite observations-to seek symbolism and nuance, and of course, to mine books for irony.

 And, then inspired by Bitsy, our resident Suddenly Single-Again bon vivant – we began to dabble in uncharted waters: we gladly immersed ourselves into the world of “Chick Lit.”

 After a frothy diet of light and airy, with some Philip Roth thrown in for color and culture, we decided to change horses mid-stream.

 Our new liberated venue was to meet to discuss the Best Places to kiss in Paris and London…and San Francisco.